 In the winterization process, the edible oil is mixed with a crystallizing agent and then run through a static mixer.
 The mixture is then cooled in a recuperative exchanger where crystallization takes place.
 The next step is filtration.

-By following above refining process, oil processing companies can control the quality of the oil products throughout the refining process and get a clear view of the end product right from start.
+By following above refining process, edible oil processing companies can control the quality of the oil products throughout the refining process and get a clear view of the end product right from start.